Be a Mediation Coach for PMI

 Participants will gain a better understanding of peer mediation and will be able to improve their skills through the unique opportunity to be coached by experienced mediators.
-The program includes mock mediation sessions, an interactive presentation and a networking session for school chaperones.
+The program includes mock mediation and mediation skill-building sessions, an interactive presentation and a networking session for school chaperones.

 WHAT TO EXPECT & CRITERIA

 Thank you for your interest in coaching some of LA's peer mediators.
 WJC recognizes that experienced mediators come with a wide range of backgrounds and specializations.
 For the Invitational, WJC seeks mediators comfortable with coaching youth on mediating age-appropriate interpersonal conflicts that commonly occur in schools.
 The following are the criteria to qualify as a 2017 Western Justice Center Invitational mediation coach: